IN THIS ARTICLE

 Plaque psoriasis with fissures, which are splits in the skin.
 Fissures usually occur where the skin bends (joints).
 The skin may bleed and is more susceptible to infection.
 Image courtesy of Hon Pak, MD.

-Plaques sometimes have an area around them that looks like a halo or ring (Ring of Woronoff).
+Plaques sometimes have an area around them that looks like a halo or ring (Ring of Woronoff) that is especially noticeable after effective treatment as the lesions are resolving.

 Psoriasis of the scalp.
 Image courtesy of Hon Pak, MD.